Why We Misjudge Risk

 Silence and Culture

 When no one speaks, we assume there is nothing to say.
-Peer influence normalizes shortcuts; culture can turn unsafe practices into accepted habits.
+Peer influence normalizes shortcuts; culture turns unsafe practices into accepted habits.
 What feels safe is often just what feels familiar.

 Fatigue and Drift